JuliaGPU/buildkite/README.md

    b.
 Under GitHub settings, check the box to `Build pull requests from third-party forked repositories` and to `Build tags`.

+   c.
+Under GitHub settings, set the branch filter to `master`.
+This is to avoid races between branch and PR build events, which can confuse documentation deployment.

 Finally, you should create `.buildkite/pipeline.yml` in your repository with the steps to perform GPU CI.
 Start from the following template: